RootInj3c/MalDev-Analyzer-MCP/README.md

 Most malware analysis and OPSEC checks require juggling a patchwork of GUI tools, including PE-Bear, Detect-It-Easy, Resource Hacker, and YARA scanners, among others.
 Each one demands manual clicks, context switching, and repetitive tasks just to extract the handful of indicators you care about.

 **MalDev Analyzer MCP** was built to eliminate that friction.
-By embedding a full suite of PE inspection, loader analysis, and OPSEC checks directly into your MCP-compatible IDE (like Cursor or Claude’s MCP mode), you can query and analyze binaries without leaving your workflow.
+By embedding a full suite of PE inspection, loader analysis, and OPSEC checks directly into your MCP-compatible IDE (like Cursor or Claude's MCP mode), you can query and analyze binaries without leaving your workflow.

 Instead of:
 - Opening a GUI